jhamlet/proteus/README.md

 Apply a method from the `self` object's prototype chain.

-The `name` argument is optional if the function you are invoking from, and the one up the prototype chain you wish to invoke is named. i.e:
+The `name` argument is optional if the function you are invoking from, and the one up the prototype chain you wish to invoke is named. e.g:

 ~~~js
 var Proteus = require("proteus"),